forestryio/forestry.io/hugo/content/blog/migrating-to-key-based-authentication.md

 When you create a new project in Forestry, you will now notice a **Quick Setup via OAuth** option.
 This is the recommended option and will follow the same setup flow you're used to, but will create the persistent SSH key behind the scenes.

-Because we are currently unable to automatically apply SSH keys to Bitbucket accounts, the **Quick Setup via Oauth** option is not available for Bitbucket projects.
+Because we are currently unable to automatically apply SSH keys to Bitbucket accounts, the **Quick Setup via OAuth** option is not available for Bitbucket projects.
 Please consult our [manual project setup](/docs/git-sync/manual-setup/) guide for instructions on setting up a new Bitbucket project.

 ## More Info on Source Provider Connections